-Once an individual is participating in the program, their smoking history eligibility criteria does not need to be reassessed.
 To remain eligible, the participant must be aged between 50-70 and be asymptomatic.
 The participant can continue to screen if their quit smoking duration exceeds 10 years.
 The participant remains eligible to continue in the program until they age out (turn 71 years), become unable to undergo a low-dose CT scan or have findings on scans that mean they exit the program.
 See section on Program exit and re-entry.

-A requesting practitioner should also check the low-dose CT scan suitability of all people eligible to participate in the program prior to completing a low-dose CT scan request.
+A requesting practitioner should also check the low-dose CT scan suitability of all people eligible to participate in the program prior to completing the program-specific low-dose CT scan request.